lusaxweb/vuesax/docs/components/input.md

 ## Validations

-You can add a state for example of in affirmative response to a validation with `vs-success` and if it is necessary to add a description or help to the user you can do it with the property `vs-description`
+You can add a state for example of in affirmative response to a validation with `success` and if it is necessary to add a description or help to the user you can do it with the property `description`

 :::tip
-  Each of the states you can change the text, for example in the case of `vs-danger-text` for the state of danger.
+  Each of the states you can change the text, for example in the case of `danger-text` for the state of danger.
 :::

 <vuecode md>